 I'm a self-motivated web developer with design experience building on ten years working in the web industry and my earlier university achievements in multimedia technology study.

 My aim is to make the web a better place for all, with particular focus on inclusive design that caters for all types of disability.
-I’m looking to work with a company that aligns with this ambition and values the importance of having a great user experience in their website.
+I look to work with people and organisations that align with this ambition and value the importance of having a great user experience in the web.

 I greatly value communication and wellbeing in teams and continually look for ways these can be improved: for instance, when a team member is working remotely or has just joined the organisation, and needs to be supported.
 I recognise and appreciate that we may all have different ways of communicating ideas, opinions and feedback which presents both challenges and opportunities when working in a team.

 When I’m approaching a project I prioritise making it accessible to all.
 It matters most to me that anyone with one or multiple impairments, situational, temporary or permanent, can use the website without hindrance or frustration.
 I look to achieve this through adherence to well constructed semantic code, WCAG 2.1 Standards compliance and extensive user testing, conversation and feedback.

 Beyond the office